LAStools/LAStools/README.md

 ### Open source tools:

+* `laszip` powerful, lossless LiDAR compressor that turns large LAS files into much smaller LAZ files
 * `las2las` extracts last returns, clips, subsamples, translates, etc. ...
 * `las2txt` turns LAS into human-readable and easy-to-parse ASCII
+* `txt2las` converts LIDAR data from ASCII text to binary LAS format
 * `lasindex` creates a spatial index LAX file for fast spatial queries
+* `lasmerge` merges several LAS or LAZ files into a single LAS or LAZ file
 * `lasinfo` prints out a quick overview of the contents of a LAS file
-* `lasmerge` merges several LAS or LAZ files into a single LAS or LAZ file
+* `lascopcindex` creates a COPC *.laz file for a given set of *.las or *.laz files
+* `lasdiff` compares LIDAR data and reports whether they are identical or different
 * `lasprecision` analyses the actual precision of the LIDAR points

-* `laszip` powerful, lossless LiDAR compressor that turns large LAS files into much smaller LAZ files that are only 7 - 20 percent of the original file size
+### Free tools:
+* `lasvalidate` determine if LAS files are conform to the ASPRS LAS specifications
+* `lasview` visualizes a LAS file with a simple OpenGL viewer
+* `e572las` extracts the points from the E57 format and stores them as LAS/LAZ files
-* `txt2las` converts LIDAR data from ASCII text to binary LAS format
+* `demzip` compresses and uncompresses raster data from ASC, BIL, TIF, IMG format to the compressed RasterLAZ format
-* `lascopcindex` creates a COPC *.laz file for a given set of *.las or *.laz files

 ### Closed source tools:

-* `las2dem` rasters (via a TIN) into elevation/slope/intensity/rgb DEMs
+* `las2dem` rasters pointclouds (via a TIN) into elevation/slope/intensity/RGB DEMs
 * `las2iso` extracts, optionally simplified, elevation contours
 * `las2shp` turns binary LAS into ESRI's Shapefile format
 * `las2tin` triangulates the points of a LAS file into a TIN